 Best Cairns Restaurants

 For the best steak in town, head to Waterbar & Grill.
 Located on Cairns Marlin Marina, guests will love both the waterfront views and menu.
 The grain-fed and aged organic beef is sourced locally from Morganbury Meat Company on the Atherton Tablelands.
 Many of the Waterbar & Grill’s dishes boast African and Portuguese flavours.
-This includes the Portuguese chicken and Boerewors, which is made with traditional South African sausages.
-But the standout dish might be the Espatada: rump on a hanging skewer that’s dripping with red wine and chilli sauce.
-For more information call 07 4031 1199, or visit them on the web at Waterbar & Grill Steakhouse.
+Telephone: 07 4031 1199 Web: Waterbar & Grill Steakhouse.

 With dreamy mountain and ocean views, Salt House is a must-visit restaurant, bar, and pizzeria in Cairns.
 The restaurant is fitted with an Argentine-style wood-fired grill, which produces perfectly cooked steaks sourced from across Australia’s east coast.
 The menu also includes many seafood dishes and daily lunch specials.
 Next is the pizzeria, which serves breakfast in the morning and pizzas all afternoon and evening.
 Finally, the bar at Salt House is known for its cocktails, relaxing day beds, tapas bar menu, and occasional DJ and live music sets.
-For more information call 07 4041 7733, or visit them on the web at Salt House.
+Telephone: 07 4041 7733 Web: Salt House.

 C’est Bon is the only truly French restaurant in Cairns.
 They’re a “marriage of French sophistication and down-to-earth local charm,” which fits in perfectly with Cairns’ laid-back tropical setting.
 C’est Bon has an a la carte menu, as well as seasonal lunch and dinner menus.
 The seasonal menus include special two- and three-course menu options.
 Dishes on offer at C’est Bon include snails, baked barramundi, black angus beef eye fillet, and confit duck leg.
-For more information call 07 4051 4488, or visit them on the web at C'est Bon.
+Telephone: 4051 4488 Web: C'est Bon.

 “The greatest burgers, fish and chips, hotdogs, and milkshakes ever.”
 This is what Apex Milk Bar claims to serve daily to Cairns locals and visitors.
 Opened since 1960, the casual eatery is proud to use predominantly local produce in their indulgent menu.
 There are 12 burgers on the menu, which include beef, chicken, pork, fish, and vegetarian options.
 Don’t miss trying the best burgers in Cairns (and the world) at Apex Milk Bar.
-For more information call 07 4051 1749, or visit them on the web at Apex Milk Bar.
+Telephone: 07 4051 1749 Web: Apex Milk Bar.

 Ganbaranba Noodle Colosseum is consistently rated as one of the top restaurants in Cairns, and it’s definitely the best place for ramen.
 Guests can sit at the bar and watch the chefs cooking up a storm in the kitchen, while they sip on a cup of cold, sweet tea from their bottomless jug.
-However, the best part of Ganbaranba may be the ramen refills for the bargain price of $1.50.
-For more information call 07 4031 2522, or visit them on the web at Ganbaranba Noodle Colosseum.
+Telephone: 07 4031 2522 Web: Ganbaranba Noodle Colosseum.

 Best Cairns Bars & Pubs

 The Woolshed has been a hot spot for adventurous travelers for nearly 20 years, being voted best backpacker “Night Out” several times.
 Have a drink and a laugh on any of the many themed nights, compete or judge in wet t-shirt competitions, bikini competitions and dance the night away on the tables.
-For more information call 07 4031 6304, or visit them on the web at The Woolshed.
+Telephone: 07 4031 6304 Web: The Woolshed.

 Situated in the heart of the City Mall, P.J.O'Brien's is where you’ll find tourists and locals alike getting up to all sorts of shenanigans over a pint or two.
 There are plenty of live party bands on the weekends, Coyote Ugly girls on Wednesdays and happy hours every night.
 Stop in for a drink and find yourself staying the whole night.
-For more information call 07 4031 5333, or visit them on the web at P J O'Briens.
+Telephone: 07 4031 5333 Web: P J O'Briens.

 The Cock & Bull is an iconic Cairns pub where you can get a big, hearty meal and a cold beer in the charm and style of a traditional English tavern.
 Popular with families there’s a traditional pub fare menu and a new Carnivore Grill, for those whole want some of the famous Queensland beef.
 The pub boasts two bars, a tropical beer garden, pokies, pool tables, big screen TVs, a piano and great value.
-For more information call 07 4031 1160, or visit them on the web at Cock and Bull.
+Telephone: 07 4031 1160 Web: Cock and Bull.

 Situated at Marina Point next to the Yacht Club, the Salt House is a unique dining bar that thrives at night with live bands and cocktails galore with wonderful views of the Marina aglow with light.
 Catch up with your friends or meet new ones out on the deck surrounded by stone ponds, fire features and large Poinciana trees in an oasis of style, glamour and comfort.
-For more information call 07 4041 7733, or visit them on the web at Salt House.
+Telephone: 07 4041 7733 Web: Salt House.

 You can’t miss the Casino in Cairns; it’s a large, glass domed building with coloured lights that gradually change throughout the night.
 There are 4 different bars inside among the excitement of the pokies and gaming tables.
 Each bar has an impressive selection of international and local beers, wines and spirits, as well as hand crafted cocktails.
-For more information call 07 4030 8888, or visit them on the web at The Reef Hotel Casino.
+Telephone: 07 4030 8888 Web: The Reef Hotel Casino.

 Best Cairns Hotels

 This unique 5 Star Hotel in Cairns boasts a spa bath in each of their Luxury Hotel Rooms and a private garden balcony overlooking Cairns city or the iconic Trinity Inlet water views.
-The 5 Star Hotel facilities are some of the best in Cairns and include a rooftop swimming pool, sauna and a gymnasium.
 This complex is home to one of Australia's finest boutique casinos, a multitude of dining experiences and bars, cairns conference venues, banqueting facilities, free live entertainment in BAR36 Live Lounge, the Casino Sports Arena and the luxurious five star Pullman Reef Hotel Casino.
-For more information, pricing, or to reserve your room, visit Pullman Reef Hotel Casino.

 This 5-star property is set a short distance from attractions such as The Center of Contemporary Arts, The Cairns Civic Theater, and Cairns Base Hospital.
 Riley features over 300 stylish rooms and suites, most with spacious balconies.
-Family rooms have 2 bedrooms and 2 bathrooms, while suites and rooms have a mix of urban, resort and sea views.
-Each room features its own Apple iPad control center, a 55-inch Smart TV, Staycast by Google for video streaming, access to hundreds of complimentary movies and box sets, blackout blinds, a rain forest shower head and Nespresso machine (naturally with recyclable pods).
+Each room features its own Apple iPad control center, a 55-inch Smart TV, Staycast by Google for video streaming, access to hundreds of complimentary movies and box sets, blackout blinds, a rain forest shower head and Nespresso machine.
 Enjoy the lagoon swimming pool with a private man-made beach, Eléme Day Spa fitness center, English/Irish breakfast, or dining at Paper Crane restaurant and bar.
-For more information, pricing, or to reserve your room, visit Riley, A Crystalbrook Collection Resort.